V4Fire/Client/src/super/i-input/README.md

 < b-input :validators = ['required', 'validUserName']
 ```

-Also, you can set additional parameters for each validator.
+Also, you can set additional parameters to each validator.

 ```
 < b-input :validators = [ &